Typewriter that’s typed ‘Something worth reading’

 Except, when you’ve been using for a while, you realise it actually does sound robotic — to the point where you even start to recognise it out in the wild.
 It may be learning and evolving, but AI still has the modus operandi of a robot.
 Because it is a robot, following a preset set of instructions.

 It will never have a human experience.
-It will never form an opinion of its own.
+It may never form an opinion of its own.
 It will never create something original or unique because its ‘work’ will always be regurgitated and bastardised from content that already exists.

 My approach to AI